Google Group Guidelines

 The google group moderator supervises by addressing questions about individual message content, and provides limited technical support.
 The moderator may privately contact members regarding guideline compliance.
 If you believe that a member needs to be reminded of the guidelines, please contact the moderator at firstname.lastname@example.org

-Postings to this google group should relate to the WSSCSW activities or to clinical social work concerns.
+Postings to this google group should relate to clinical social work concerns.
 Appropriate topics include but are not limited to: seeking and providing referrals, professional resources, social work job offers from sources known to the poster, books and articles of clinical interest, office space availability, clinical social work business practices, dealing with insurance, and ethical dilemmas.

 Creating a Post